SymfonyCasts/vue/sfcasts/ep1/data-location.md

-# Data Location
+# Where should a Piece of Data Live?

-Coming soon...

-All right.
-This collapsed thing looks good.
-Except you'll notice that the layout doesn't change, probably collapse the sidebar.
-I'd probably want the main part of my page to move over and take up a bit more space.
-The problem is if I inspect element on this, when we collapse the sidebar, we really want to have happen.
+This collapsing sidebar looks better... except that the layout doesn't change.
+It would be better if the main content moved over to take up more space.

-Is we want this?
-We need to actually change the classes on this `<aside>`.
-And this `<div>` probably needed to change.
+Right click and inspect element on this area.
+When we collapse the sidebar, what we need to do is change the classes on the `<aside>` to take up less space and and change the classes on the main `<div>` to take up *more* space. probably needed to change.

-We need to make this `<aside>` smaller, and then we need to allow this `<div>` to expand and bigger.
-Okay.
-So no problem.
-That's just dynamic classes on those two elements.
-Right?
-Well, the issue is that the collapsed data lives inside of sidebar, but those classes, those elements we need to change.
-Don't live inside sidebar.
-They actually live inside `products.vue` some `products.vue`, this is the `<aside>`, and this is the `<div>` that whose classes need to change based on that collapsed state.
-So very important thing I want to say right now, a piece of data, like the `collapsed` data
+Ok!
+No problem.
+We just need to make a few classes dynamic.

+Yes... but... it's not so simple.
+The `collapsed` data lives inside of `sidebar`.
+But the elements that need to use that information to make their classes dynamic do *not*.
+They live inside `products.vue`: here's the `<aside>` and this is the `<div>`.
+Somehow we need access to the collapsed data right here.

+## Never Duplicate Data

-should never be duplicated.
-It must always live in exactly one spot.
-So what we're not going to do is create another `collapsed` data inside of products so that we can use it.
-And then somehow try to keep the `collapsed`, that data and products in sync with the `collapsed` data in sidebar, never duplicate data.
-It must always live in exactly one spot.
-Now, if you use something like vuex, then there's actually a central data store outside of your components where all of your data live inside of, but if you're not using `vuex`, like we're not using `vuex`, then your data lives directly in the components.
-And so one natural question, whenever you have a piece of data, is which components should this piece of data live in?
-Like, why did we put cleft instead of sidebar instead of, instead of maybe instead of products that view the answer to that question is that you should always put a piece of data on the deepest component that needs it.
+Let me *first* say one important thing: a piece of data - like `collapsed` - should *never* be duplicated.
+It must always live in exactly *one* spot.
+So what we're *not* going to do is create another `collapsed` data inside of `products` so that we can use it.
+And then... somehow try to keep the new `collapsed` data in sync with the `collapsed` data in sidebar.

+Nope, a piece of data should always live in exactly one spot.

+Now, if you use something like Vuex - or some strategies in Vue 3 that we'll talk about in a future tutorial - then it's possible to store your data in a central location, *outside* of your components.
+But in our case, there's only one place that data can live: inside a component.

+## In which Component should Data Live?

+And so, each time you need to introduce a new piece of data into the app, there's a natural question: which component should this data live in?
+Like, why did we put `collapsed` in `sidebar` instead of, maybe inside `products.vue`?

+Here's the rule: you should add data to the deepest component that needs it.
+By deepest, I'm referring to the component hierarchy that you can see in the Vue Dev tools: `Sidebar` is a deep component and `Product` is higher.

-And by deepest, I'm referring to the component hierarchy over here.
-So sidebar is actually a deep component.
-Products would be a higher component.
-Now until this moment, the only component that needed access to the collapsed data was the sidebar component.
-So it made perfect sense to put it inside the sidebar component.
-But now that we realize that we, but now we realize that we need to be collapsed.
-We need to know what the `collapsed` data is inside of the products components.
-And so what we're going to need to do is actually move the collapsed data from sidebar up into the products components, because it will now be the, and then we'll pass that data down into the sidebar component as a prop.
-And you'll see that.
-So inside of `products.vue` of you first I'm going to do is add that new data.
-So I'll make the `data()` function and here I'll return and let's call it `sidebarCollapsed`.
-So we know what works what's glassed, and we'll initialize it to `false`.
-And then I'll put lots of ending characters.
+Now, until this moment, the *only* component that needed access to the `collapsed` data was `Sidebar` component.
+So it made *perfect* sense to put it inside the `Sidebar`.
+But *now* we realize that we *also* need access to the `collapsed` data inside of the `Products`.

-All right, simple enough.
-We now have access to a `sidebarCollapsed` data inside of `products.vue`, of course, our sidebars also going to need to know what this value is.
-So we're now going to pass this as a prop.
-So I'll just invent a new prop called collapsed.
-So I'll say `:collapsed` because we want to set this to a dynamic value `="sidebarCollapsed"`.
-Perfect.
-So now, now that we're passing a `collapsed` prop and a sidebar to actually make it possible to receive that we need to add it as a prop down here.
-So I will say `props: {}` set to an object and then we'll have one called `collapsed` and we'll put our normal,

-it's our normal type Boolean.
-And I'll say required to always make sure that that's passed into us.
-And I know temporarily I have a collapsed prop and a collapsed data, and you can see that PHP storm is trying to tell me that's not going to work.
-And it's right when we don't want a collapsed date anymore.
-We just want to have the collapsed prop.
-Now, the cool thing about this, because I called the new prop, collapsed most of our codes, just going to work up here instead of our template, referencing collapsed a second ago.
-That was data.
-Now it's just going to be a prop that's passed from our products component, but it should work just fine.
-So in fact, if we go over and I don't need to refresh, I'll click on the product component here, you can see my new `sidebarCollapsed` and I'm going to change that to true.

-Oh, okay.
+To make this work, we actually need to *move* the `collapsed` data from `sidebar` up into the `products` components.
+That will allow us to *pass* it down into `sidebar` as a prop.

+## Moving the collapsed Data

+Let's get to work!
+Inside of `products.vue`, let's add the new data.
+Create the `data()` function.
+Call the data `sidebarCollapsed` - so we know *what* is collapsed - and initialize it to `false`.

+Now that the data lives here, we need to pass it to `sidebar`.
+No problem!
+Say `:collapsed` - because we need this to be set to a dynamic value `="sidebarCollapsed"`.

+Perfect!
+To be able to *receive* this `collapsed` prop, in `sidebar`, we need to define it.
+Add `props:` set to an object with a `collapsed` set to *another* object with `type: Boolean` and `required: true` to make sure it's passed.

+We now temporarily have a `collapsed` prop *and* a `collapsed` data and PhpStorm is trying to tell me that's this isn't going to work.
+Delete the `collapsed` data.

+The *cool* thing is that, because we named the `collapsed` prop the same as the data we had before, most of our code is just going to work!
+Vue doesn't care if the `collapsed` variable is a data or prop.

-So I'm going to move over and refresh just to be safe.
-And if we click on the products thing, you can see my `sidebarCollapsed` here, and I want to change that to true.
-And the sidebar collapses.
-If you go up on sidebar, you can see that the prop true.
-Uh, whenever we change the `sidebarCollapsed`,
+Let's try it!
+Find your browser and I'll refresh just to be safe.
+Click on the `Products` component in the dev tools and change the new `sidebarCollapsed` data to true.

+Yes!
+The sidebar collapsed!
+If you click on `Sidebar`, you can see that the prop is true.
+Each time we change the `sidebarCollapsed` data, the prop in `Sidebar` *also* changes.
-Data.
-It changes the prop on the sidebar, the class data prop on the sidebar of course, and everything still works fine.
-In fact, if you click this button that still works too, but with a caveat, check out your console, ah, giant horrible error.
-It says avoid mutating a prop directly since the value will be overwritten whenever the parent component re renders.
-So here's, what's happening here.
-We are able to reference the `collapsed` prop inside of our sidebar components, but down on our button, when we click it, this call's toggle collapsed.
-I'll jump to that.
-And here we are actually changing the value of a prop.
-And I told you, changing the value prop is something you should never ever, ever do.
-Props are something that you should only read.

-Now you might be thinking, yeah, but it works.
-I changed this prop and it totally changed everything.
-Totally rerender and you're right.
-Except you can actually see the problem.
-If you look at the vue dev tools.
-So when we change the sidebar prop directly, so you can see the collapsed false right there as I hit this, that changes perfectly false.
-True.
-But if you look at the products, data, sidebar, collapse is false.
-When I hit that, that is not changing.
-So we've basically taken our two collateral.
-We're our collapsed States.
-And we're actually, uh, we can't set a profit.
-It's not the source of truth.
-What we really need to do is somehow have the sidebar, tell the product's component, Hey, this collapsed state should change.
-And then have the products component change its own data.
-Once I got how to do that next to the answer is emit.
+## What Happens when you Modify a Prop

+Even clicking the collapse button works!
+Well... *sort of*.
+Click on the console to find... ah!
+AA horrible error!

+> Avoid mutating a prop directly since the value will be overwritten whenever the
+> parent component re-renders.

+So here's what's happening.
+We *are* able to reference the `collapsed` prop inside `sidebar`.
+But down on the button, when we click it, this calls `toggleCollapsed()`.
+Jump down to that method.
+Ah... then this method *changes* the `collapsed` *prop*.

+Earlier, I said that you should *never*, *ever* change the value of a prop.
+Props are meant to be *read* but not *modified*.
+Now you might be thinking:

+> Yeah... but it worked!
+When we changed the prop, the sidebar *totally*
+> re-rendered correctly!

+And that's true!
+But not everything is correct.
+Look back at the Vue Dev tools and the `Sidebar` component.
+The `collapsed` prop is false.
+When we click the button, that *correctly* changes to `true`.

+But now look at the `Products` component.
+Under data, `sidebarCollapse` is false!
+When we click the button it doesn't change!
+By modifying the prop, we've made our `sidebarCollapsed` data and `collapsed` prop get out of sync.
+If we were using the `sidebarCollapsed` data in the `Products` component, the sidebar would probably look half collapsed and half *not* collapsed.

+The point is, each piece of data must live in exactly *one* location and *that* location is the "source of truth". *That* is where the value needs to change.

+What we *really* need to do is somehow have the `Sidebar` *tell* the `Products`
+component:

+> Hey!
+The button was clicked so... the collapsed data should change.

+*Then* the `Products` component could change its own data.
+The *way* to do this is with `$emit()`.
+Let's talk about it next.